 Also, ensuring resin controls and running the reflow soldering process at the right temperature can prevent delamination.

 Circuit board laminates tend to absorb moisture under improper humid storage conditions because the base materials are hygroscopic.
-So you can prevent delamination by storing the board in dry places.
-Additionally, you need to ensure the quality of the oxide layer in the board's inner layers is top-notch.
+So, you can prevent delamination by storing the board in dry places.
+Additionally, you must ensure the quality of the oxide layer in the board's inner layers is top-notch.

 A water-damaged PCB